-Can a WSDA-licensed hemp producer/processor grow or process hemp within their LCB-licensed marijuana producer/processor space?
+Can an LCB-licensed marijuana producer/processor grow or process hemp within their LCB-licensed space?

-Yes, due to the recent passage of SB 5276, which legalizes hemp, LCB-licensed marijuana producer/processors can grow hemp, but requirements will need to be met.
+Yes, due to the passage of SB 5276 in 2019, which legalized hemp, LCB-licensed marijuana producer/processors can grow and process hemp, but requirements will need to be met.
 These include:

-- Submitting updated floor plans to LCB's Licensing Division that reflect hemp producing/processing area(s), if hemp is being produced or processed within an LCB-licensed space.
+- Submitting updated operating/floor plans to LCB's Licensing Division that reflect hemp producing/processing area(s), if hemp is being produced or processed within an LCB-licensed space;

-- Ability to provide their WSDA “fit for commerce certificate” and LCB license to an enforcement officer upon request.
+- Ability to provide a WSDA “fit for commerce certificate” (for hemp production) and LCB license to an enforcement officer upon request.

 Can CBD produced by a WSDA-licensed hemp producer/processor be added to food/beverages that are sold outside of LCB-licensed marijuana retailers (such as grocery stores and mini-marts)?